basementuniverse/asobi/client/README.md

 client.addEventListener('timed-out', event => {
   const game = event.detail;

-  // The game has been configured with turn or round timeouts, and the time limit has been reached
+  // The game has been configured with turn or round time limits, and the time limit has been reached
   // game.id will contain the id of the game in which the turn or round timed out
   // game.lastEventType will 'timed-out'
   // game.lastEventData will be set to null